25+ Things to do in Cincinnati This January

 Cincinnati Art Museum

-January 28: Madcap Puppets presents “Fantastic Fairy Tales” at the Clifton Cultural Arts Center.
+January 27: Madcap Puppets presents “Annie Oakley’s Wild West Show” at the Clifton Cultural Arts Center.
 Tickets required.

 January ???: Burns Night Celebration at Nicholson’s / The Backstage Event Center, 6-10pm.
 Party like it’s 1759!
 Join in for live Celtic music, dancing, whiskey, poetry, the Cincinnati Highland Dancers, bagpipers, and a rollicking good time at the annual celebration of Scotland’s beloved poet, Robert Burns!